 Another episode has someone selling an old rifle.
 When the owner cycles the bolt, a live shell falls out.

-In Star Trek: The Original Series, episode "Wink of an Eye", Kirk is told by the Alien of the Week not to touch a certain device.
+In Star Trek: The Original Series, episode "Wink of an Eye", the Alien of the Week tells Kirk not to touch a certain device.
 He touches it, and gets shocked.
 So what does he do?
 Puts both hands on it and keeps getting shocked.
-In justice to Kirk the device in question is putting his crew into deep freeze to be preserved as potential breeding stock for the Alien.
-Naturally he's willing to endure some pain if he can only switch it off.
+The reason is that the device in question is putting his crew into deep freeze to be preserved as potential breeding stock for the Alien.
+Kirk is willing to endure pain if he can only switch it off.

 QI runs on this trope, since it is primarily about debunking commonly held beliefs.
 Panellists will be greeted with a siren and point deduction if they give the generally-known, obvious and WRONG answer to a question.
-Most panellists have become Genre Savvy enough to expect this and avoid obvious answers, unless it would be funny.
+Most panellists have come expect this and avoid obvious answers, unless it would be funny.
 Alan Davis is the preferred target for Schmuck Bait, receiving a siren for incorrectly answering a "How do you do?" with "Fine, thanks." and once for simply pressing his buzzer when prompted.

 In an episode of The Pretender, Miss Parker and Mr. Lyle are investigating one of Jarod's "lairs" (a shipping container) when they see a Big Red Button with a sign saying "DANGER - DO NOT PUSH" in Jarod's handwriting.
 Parker tells Lyle not to push it, saying it's probably a trap.
 Lyle pushes it...and it IS a trap.